Devapo/camunda-jms-connector/README.md

 ```

 2.  **Customize publisher**
 	* Select `service-task` in cammunda modeler block and customize it according to your needs.
 Example customization below will enqueue on `test` queue that is run on an `failover://tcp://localhost:61616` address a message that is a json - `{'bkey':'first','msg':'start'}`.
 Mind the fact that those values reflect on how you customized your listener.
+JMS Connector's Id is **jms-publish-connector**.
+It is very important as it points out which connector you would like to use.
 ![Alt text](https://bitbucket.org/devapo/camunda-jms-connector/raw/d5897526a72425cad0ce1752ead0a023055bab4d/resources/IMAGES/publisher.PNG)

 3.  **Build the project**